iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > Absolutely USELESS.
 I HAVE COVID and there has been ZERO effort by local or state bodies to issue me a PIN number to report my positive results to the app.<br> :date: __2020-12-14 23:14:10__

 > The family next door (3 people) contracted covid.
 No noticafication.<br> :date: __2020-12-14 21:32:19__

-> This apparent doesnt update the current numbers<br> :date: __2020-12-13 12:53:54__

-> My grandson tested positive.
-I gave him my phone.
-Alarm never went off.<br> :date: __2020-12-13 02:25:46__

-> Lmao, if yall think I'm going to give this app the permissions its asking for, you have a screw loose.
-This app wants full network access... why?
-To send a few bytes of data?
-You don't need full access for that.
-Limited is just find.
-Stop taking the lazy way out of developing and actually limit the accesses, so we aren't opened up to cyber attacks and hacking and tracking.
-Updated response: You can't even respond properly to what said.
-My point stands.<br> :date: __2020-12-11 21:03:12__